artomily/artomily/README.md

 ## I'm a Student!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to ...
+- 👯 I’m looking to freelance job
 - 🥅 2022 Goals: learn more about design
-- 📧 ask me about everything
+- 📧 ask me about web programming & design
 - ⚡ Fun fact: I love to take photos

 ### Connect with me: